-Potentially harmful waste used in industrial cranes includes - but is not limited to - oil, fuel, grease, coolant, air conditioning refrigerant, filters, batteries, and cloths which have come into contact with these environmentally harmful substances.
+Potentially harmful waste used in Grove cranes includes but is not limited to - oil, fuel, grease, coolant, air conditioning refrigerant, filters, batteries, and cloths which have come into contact with these environmentally harmful substances.

 Handle and dispose of waste according to local, state, and federal environmental regulations.